Welcome to 180 Degrees Consulting at the University of Bath!

 - Q: What is the weekly time commitment associated with being a Consultant for 180DC?

 A: Approximately 5 to 8 hours per week.
-This includes organisation-wide meetings, project group meetings, and any research/tasks Engagement Managers may assign to Consultants.
-There may be some variation depending on the stage of a project, however we are considerate about our members’ academic commitments and strive to work around them.
+This includes organisation-wide meetings, project group meetings, and any research/tasks Project Leaders may assign to Consultants.
+There may be some variation depending on the stage of a project, however, we are considerate about our members’ academic commitments and strive to work around them.
 Our members typically find it very manageable to accommodate this commitment alongside other academic and extra-curricular involvement.

 — Established May 2018